 Outside of our fixed spreads hours and for the rest of our FX markets including minor and exotic pairs, we operate Capped Variable Spreads (CVS).

 With CVS, we place a ‘cap’ or ‘ceiling’ on the maximum amount our forex spreads can go to, so you have a distinct advantage.

-For example, our spread on GBP/USD is capped at 5 pips.
-This means that even if the underlying GBP/USD market spread is 8 pips, our spreads will remain fixed at 5 pips until the underlying market spread retraces back below our capped 5-pip limit.
+For example, outside of fixed spreads hours, our spread on GBP/USD is capped at 4 pips.
+This means that even if the underlying GBP/USD market spread is 5 pips, our spreads will remain capped or fixed at 4 pips until the underlying market spread retraces back below our capped 4-pip limit.
 At this point, our spreads will then begin to track the underlying market spread once again unless the capped upper limit is breached once more.

-Trading in and around events such as the Non-Farm Payrolls or GDP figures can trigger sharp swings in forex prices and cause wider spreads.
-Using our Capped Variable Spreads, you can trade these events much more efficiently and with cheaper spreads than the underlying market may otherwise dictate.
+Trading in and around events such as the Non-Farm Payrolls or GDP figures can trigger sharp swings in forex prices and cause wider underlying market spreads.
+Our tight spreads for major FX pairs during fixed spreads hours and Capped Variable Spreads for minor and exotic pairs enable you to trade these events much more efficiently and with cheaper spreads than the underlying market may otherwise dictate.

 Slippage is common in the forex markets, particularly when prices are moving quickly.
 One of the downsides of slippage is that if a price moves by the time your trade is placed into the market, your execution price could be slightly worse.

 What is Slippage?
 The difference between the expected opening price of a trade and the price at which the trade actually executes is called slippage.
 Slippage, also known as market gapping, often occurs during periods of higher volatility, when market orders are used, and also when large orders are executed when there may not be enough interest at the desired price level to maintain the expected price of trade.